UniPiTechnology/evok/README.md

 ## Major changes between Evok v2 and v3

 - Evok v3 is based on Python3.
-- Updating Evok from v2 to v3 is unsupported.
-- Migration from Debian 10 is unsupported and it's recommended to start from a fresh operating system.
 - API breaking changes:
     - Relay entities are excluded from the `output` endpoint and have a separate endpoint `ro`.
 Alternate access via `relay` is still available.
     - Digital output entities are excluded from the `output` endpoint and have a separate endpoint `do`.
 Alternate access via `output` is still available.
     - Digital input entities are excluded from the `input` endpoint and have a separate endpoint `di`.
 Alternate access via `input` is still available.
-    - The mode switching method for AO and AI has been changed.
-Now the measured value and the range are not set separately, but one mode represents a combination of both properties.
+    - Modified methods of setting analog input `ai` and analog output `ao` modes - mode and range are unified into one parameter.
+For more information see Analog input and Analog output modes in [API documentation](https://unipitechnology.stoplight.io/docs/evok).
+- Updating Evok from v2 to v3 is unsupported as well as migration from Debian 10 is unsupported - it's recommended to start from a fresh operating system.
 - The configuration of Evok has been completely rewritten to yaml based on tree structure(old .conf structure is no longer supported).
 See more information in the [Evok configuration](https://evok.readthedocs.io/en/latest/configs/evok_configuration/).
 - Dropped support of rarely used functions/entities (Eeprom,i2cbus,adchip,mcp,gpiobus,pca9685,unipi2,uart,wifi,light_channel,light_device,ext_config)
 - Example website aka 'Unipi Control Panel' has been split into separate project [evok-web-jq](https://github.com/UniPiTechnology/evok-web-jq) and can be installed manually.